-- 1. Connect a PC to ETHERNET interface X1 of the controller using a terminal program. - 2.
+- 1. Connect a PC to the ETHERNET interface X1 of the controller using an SSH terminal program. - 2.
 Start the terminal program. - 3.
-Select "SSH" as the connection type, and enter the IP address of the controller and port 22 as the connection parameters.
+Select "SSH" as the connection type, and enter the IP address of the controller and port 22 as the connection parameters. - Log in to the Linux® system as a "super user."
+4. The user name and the password are provided in the Section "Users and Passwords" > "Linux® User Group." - Start the configuration tool by entering the command "cbm" (case sensitive) 5. on the command line and then press [Enter].